This article is part of a larger series on Retail Management.

 You can create a positive work environment and motivate your staff by creating a rewards or commission structure.
 From my experience, using a blended approach that rewards both team and individual performance works best.
 For example, individuals could earn a sales commission, while there is also a team bonus for meeting a monthly sales goal.

-Less formal rewards like gift cards, small treats for your highest performing associate of the week, or a dinner or get together after a big sale day can also be effective.
+Less formal rewards like gift cards, small treats for your highest performing associate of the week, or a dinner or get-together after a big sales day can also be effective.